SeiryuZ/HemeWeb/proposal/README.md

 building computing resources similar to original simulation might be infeasible.

-With pushes for reproducible computing research [2][3][4][5] in general, HemeLB needs to improve its reproducible computing aspect for the benefit of the simulations run with it.
-HemeLB Simulations will adhere to a higher standard of validation from the community, making it more transparent and trustworthy in general.
-This trustworthiness is especially more important when this research area is described in media as "integral" part in clinicial decision in the future [6].
+With pushes for reproducible computing research in general [2][3][4][5], HemeLB needs to improve its reproducible computing aspect for the benefit of the simulations that run with it.
+HemeLB Simulations should  adhere to a higher standard of validation from the community, making it more transparent and trustworthy.
+This trustworthiness is especially more important when this research area is described in media as an "integral" part in clinicial decision in the future [6].

-In this project, the author will focus on creating an "extension" to HemeLB called HemeWeb that addresses this reproducible computing research aspect so that simulations done with HemeLB have an added transparency and trustworthiness.
-This extension will use the containerization technology, Docker, to address the reproducible aspect [7]
+In adhering to the reproducible aspect, the author propose on creating an "extension" to HemeLB called HemeWeb.
+HemeWeb will be a web application for HemeLB simulation workflow that allows interested party to configure and run blood flow simulation on the cloud, or even, their own computing resources.
+This extension will utilize container technology, specifically Docker [7], that allows tools involved with the workflow to be isolated, inspected, and shared easily with the publicly available registry.
+Moreover, docker has been reviewed to be an appropriate tool for distributing reproducible research, albeit with few limitations [8].
+Thus in this project, the author will create an experimental web application for HemeLB to address the reproducible computing aspect of the research.

 <!--Current problem - Open Science, Usability, Isolation-->